-University Health Services (UHS) is the campus ambulatory healthcare center, providing comprehensive services including medical care, eye care, health education, and mental health care for university students, staff, faculty, and their families.
+University Health Services (UHS) is an ambulatory care center, accredited by the Joint Commission on Accreditation of Healthcare Organizations.
+UHS provides comprehensive services including medical care, eye care services, health education, and mental health services.
+UHS serves University students, staff, and faculty, and their families.

 Student Health Insurance Plan and Student Family Plan

-All visits to UHS are treated as confidential.
-No information is released without the permission of the patient.
+All visits to the Health Services are treated as confidential.
+No information is released without the permission of the student.